Table of Contents

-Rio!
-The name itself conjures up images of sun soaked beaches, street football and Christ The Redeemer.
-Home to Samba, the world’s sexiest beach and the infamous favelas from ‘City Of God’, Brazil’s second largest city lands on every tourist or backpacker’s definitive bucket list.
+Rio de Janeiro!
+The name itself conjures up images of sun-soaked beaches, street football and Christ The Redeemer.
+Home to Samba, the world’s sexiest beach and the infamous favelas from ‘City Of God’, Brazil’s second-largest city lands on every tourist or backpacker’s definitive bucket list.

-Time to brush up on your Portuguese as we go straight to heart of Rio de Janiero to find out what makes it Rio.
+Time to brush up on your Portuguese as we go straight to the heart of Rio de Janeiro to find out what makes it Rio.

-Many international cities are directly connected to Rio’s Gale’o International Airport so you won’t have a problem getting there.
-Hold on to your sunglasses as you land at Gale’o and get a 20Km ride to get to the beaches and touristy parts of the city.
+You won’t have a problem getting there as many international cities are directly connected to Rio’s Galeao International Airport so.
+Hold on to your sunglasses as you land at Galeao and get a 20Km ride to get to the beaches and touristy parts of the city.

-Take a stroll towards the North and find yourself at the heart of the Copacabana which is known for its bars and the most happening nightlife.
-The restaurants and markets at this beach go real easy on your wallet so leave the last of your worries and wet your feet in the Atlantic waters.
+You can take a stroll towards the North and find yourself at the heart of the Copacabana.
+You can explore the bars and the most happening nightlife here.
+The restaurants and markets at this beach go real easy on your wallet.
+So leave the last of your worries and wet your feet in the Atlantic waters.

-Christ the Redeemer: See one of the most astounding modern wonders of the world, Christ The Redeemer.
-The 30 metre tall structure is the largest art deco statue in the world.
+See one of the most astounding modern wonders of the world, Christ The Redeemer.
+The 30-meter tall structure is the largest art deco statue in the world.
 It overlooks the city from atop the Corcovado Mountain and has become the quintessential symbol of Rio.
-Chances are, if you’ve heard of Rio, you’ve seen an image of the statue.
+Chances are if you’ve heard of Rio, you’ve seen an image of the statue.

 Maracana Stadium: Religion is a football in this city!
 Wait, football is a religion here.
-If you are there on any game day, do yourself a favour and get yourself to Maracana Stadium and see for yourself how devotees flock to their temple for a night of screaming, sweat and football!
+If you are there on any game day, do yourself a favor and get yourself to Maracana Stadium.
+See for yourself how devotees flock to their temple for a night of screaming, sweat and football!

-For both backpackers and tourists, it is safer to stay in and around the more affluent areas like Ipanema and Copacabana.
+Whether a backpacker or a tourist, it is safer to stay in and around the more affluent areas like Ipanema and Copacabana.
 These are bustling with tourist activities and have hotels and hostels to fit any budget.
 Plus, they are closer to the beach.
-The Belmond Copacabana Palace and the Hotel Caesar Park in Ipanema land high up on the luxury ladder and of course have magnificent views of the Atlantic.
+The Belmond Copacabana Palace and the Hotel Caesar Park in Ipanema land high up on the luxury ladder.
+And they have magnificent views of the Atlantic.

 Like in any city, Rio is infested with tourist traps and touts waiting to ride you in a single take.
 So it’s advised to exercise caution and watch your back.

-Fifa 2014, 2016 Summer Olympics, Barzilian Carnival, Ipanema and its epic New Year’s Ever parties will keep Rio at the top of any traveller’s list of places to nail before you get old!
+Fifa 2014, 2016 Summer Olympics, Brazilian Carnival, Ipanema and its epic New Year’s Ever parties will keep Rio at the top of any traveller’s list of places to nail before you get old!